KarimAguilar/job-application-tracker/README.md

 ### 2. Share your spreadsheet with the service account

-This is the step people miss, and it is the reason the notebook throws a permissions error.

-A service account is a separate Google user.
-It cannot see your spreadsheet just because you own it.

 1. Open `credentials.json` in a text editor and find the `"client_email"` value.
 It looks like `tracker-bot@my-project-123456.iam.gserviceaccount.com`.
 2. Open your spreadsheet in Google Sheets, click **Share**, paste that email address, set it to